How to Cope with a Cancer Diagnosis

 While receiving a cancer diagnosis can be extremely difficult news to process and treatment can be intense, Marchal explains that there are many ways patients can support their physical and mental health during their cancer journey.
 “Cancer treatment is demanding physically, but it also takes a mental health toll,” she says.
 “It’s important for patients to be kind to themselves during this process.”

-Health Matters spoke with Susan to learn more about ways to help cope with a cancer diagnosis, from tips to communicating with loved ones to the benefits of seeking support groups and therapy.
+Health Matters spoke with Susan to learn more about ways to help cope with a cancer diagnosis, from tips on communicating with loved ones to the benefits of seeking support groups and therapy.

 What are some unique challenges that cancer patients face?